Antique sewing machine to go on display at Mersing Museum

 Meanwhile.
 Choo, who lives in Mersing, said the sewing machine was presented to His Royal Highness as he is well known for collecting antiques, after being advised by a close friend.

-“Initially I just wanted to throw it away as it was no longer working and not used by my mother.
-However, a close friend told me it is an antique piece and presented an opportunity to be shown to the Sultan of Johor,” he said. — Bernama
+“Initially, I just wanted to throw it away as it was no longer working and not used by my mother.
+However, a close friend told me it is an antique piece and presented an opportunity to be shown to the Sultan of Johor,” she said. -Bernama